MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/win32-api-conventions.md

 ## See also

-*   To Get Started using WebView2 Win32 C/C++, navigate to [Getting started with WebView2][Webview2IndexGettingStarted] guides.
+*   To get started using WebView2 Win32 C/C++, navigate to [Getting started with WebView2][Webview2IndexGettingStarted] guides.
 *   For more detailed information about WebView2 APIs, navigate to [API reference][DotnetApiMicrosoftWebWebview2WpfWebview2].

 ## Getting in touch with the Microsoft Edge WebView team